ZhenjaMax/BBG-Translator-tools/tutorial/1-XML.md

    - Closing tag at line #11.
 4. Inner nested elements at strings #4 ... #10.

-Now we can note important rules of XML file structure.
+**Now we can note important rules of XML file structure.**

 1. File starting with XML Header.
 2. File must have main object with root tags; main object contains all other objects.
 3. Objects may have attributes; they have syntax `attribute="value"` and listing inside opening object tag within space character.
 4. Tag names cannot contain space characters.
 5. All tags (except XML Header) must have opening and closing tag.<br/><br/>
-6. Tag names are case sensitive.
+6. Tag names are case-sensitive.
 7. All tags must be properly nested.
 It means that any pair of opening and closing tag must contain or not contain another pair of opening and closing tag.
 Syntax like this: `<aaa><bbb>Sample text</aaa></bbb>` is incorrect becuase opening tag `<bbb>` inside tags `<aaa>` and `</aaa>` but closing tag `</bbb>` is outside of them.